 My observation is that when retailers put a data strategy in place that's founded on data governance, they will understand how, what, when and why they are taking certain steps – and they'll see where each step fits in a clearly defined road map toward success.
 This plan needs to be laid out prior to technology being implemented or deployed.
 Because it's not technology that fixes data problems around omnichannel – it's having a good data strategy to keep you on the right path.

 Are you ready to get started on the journey toward your omnichannel vision?
-Watch for my next post that will give tips for how to understand and identify the data you need as you develop this vision.Download The 5 Essential Components of a Data Strategy
+In my next post, you'll find tips for how to understand and identify the data you need as you develop this vision.Download The 5 Essential Components of a Data Strategy